You Won't Believe These Identity Theft Horror Stories

 Unfortunately, most victims of fraud and identity theft think it could never happen to them — until it does.

-Here’s a look at 15 unbelievable scams that illustrate how creative con artists can be and how you can protect yourself and your family from the worst-case scenario of identity theft.
+Here’s a look at nine unbelievable scams that illustrate how creative con artists can be and how you can protect yourself and your family from the worst-case scenario that is identity theft.

 - The “Tinder Swindler” who scammed lonely lovers